OpenSecurityIndia/OpenSecurityIndia.github.io/Devel.md

 ```

 # Conclusion
-This box could also be solved using msfconsole, catch the shell using meterpreter with the apsx payload, once the shell is acquired background it and run local_exploit_suggester on the session and run the exploit which the
+This box could also be solved using msfconsole, catch the shell using meterpreter with the apsx payload, once the shell is acquired background it and run local_exploit_suggester on the session and run the exploit which the module suggests.
+This would give you the privileged shell.